asukiaaa/arduino-A89306/README.md

 # arduino-A89306 (A89306_asukiaaa)

-A library to communicate with motori driver A89306
+A library to communicate with motor driver A89306

 ## Usage